ssuihko/ElektroninenKeittokirja/documentation/diary.md

 #### ingredients/new.html sends 'GET' instead of 'POST'

-If form method is written as 'methods' the form will always use GET to submit.
+If form method is written as 'methods' in the html file, the form will always use GET to submit.

 #### CamelCase and Postgre-SQL